zephyrproject-rtos/zephyr/boards/nxp/s32z2xxdc2/doc/index.rst

 System Clock
 ============

-The Cortex-R52 cores are configured to run at 800 MHz.
+The Cortex-R52 cores are configured to run at 1 GHz.

 Serial Port
 ===========